Veluthil/My-DevOps-Journey/Project 5 - CI Project with Jenkins/README.md

 ### 6. Create the first Pipeline

-- Go to `Dashboard` -> `New Item` in Jenkins, choose Pipeline and name it as you like
+- Go to `Dashboard` -> `New Item` in Jenkins, choose Pipeline and name it as you like.
 - In Pipeline section paste the following script:
 ```groovy
 pipeline {